adobe/spectrum-css/README.md

 Note the `spectrum--express` class is added to the existing classes; `spectrum` should always be present to ensure the correct visual language is loaded.

-Components can then be added by following the semantic guidance found in the [Spectrum CSS documentation](http://opensource.adobe.com/spectrum-css/).

 Because CSS custom properties honor the cascading nature of CSS, you can infinitely nest different contexts.
 For example, you could have a `.spectrum--dark` context inside of a `.spectrum--light` context, and components will honor the innermost context.

 ### Modifying components